How to Make Money Picking Up Trash

 If there’s bad weather, what do you do?

 You dress according to the weather and do the best you can.
-This service is not a seasonal one as people litter year round regardless of the season or conditions outside.
+This service is not seasonal, as people litter year-round regardless of the season or conditions outside.

 If someone is interested, how would you suggest they get started?

 Check out the brief video to see how this work is performed.
-If it is of interest then get started by ordering the book, Cleanlots – America’s Simplest Business.
+If it interests you, get started by ordering the book, Cleanlots – America’s Simplest Business.
 I offer free support as my way of giving back to a business that has provided very well to me.

 Anything else that you want to share?

-If you work your business then your business will work for you.
+If you work your business, then your business will work for you.
 You decide how big or small you wish your side hustle business to be.
 Some are content with a side gig that generates an extra $1000 – $5000/month.
-Others, such as myself, go full-time and gross 6 figures each year.
+Others, such as myself, go full-time and gross six figures yearly.
 We do $650,000 – $700,000/year.

 Sign up for Clean Lots today!